 Academic performance sits at the sharp end of the state primary sector here.
-Based on the most recent published Key Stage 2 results almost all pupils met the expected standard in reading, writing and mathematics, and the school ranks 65th in England and 1st in Stoke-on-Trent for primary outcomes (FindMySchool ranking based on official data).
-This places it among the highest-performing schools in England (top 2%).
+Based on the 2025 Key Stage 2 dataset, all pupils met the expected standard in reading, writing and mathematics, and the school ranks 88th out of 14,978 for primary academic performance and 58th overall in England.
+The Stoke-on-Trent local hub ranks it 1st, placing it among the highest-performing schools in England by these measures.

 Faith is not a bolt-on.
 Catholic life runs through routines, worship, and the way pupils are encouraged to treat one another.
 For many families, the appeal is a combination of clear expectations, strong teaching, and a community shaped by parish links.
 Demand is also real, with recent admissions data showing materially more applications than offers.